 En 145.
 American Ethnic Literature and the Drama of Assimilation.
 9 units (3-0-6).
 From the idea of the melting pot to contemporary debates about multiculturalism, ideas about assimilation have been crucial to understanding what it means to be American.
 As a nation of immigrants, the United States has produced countless narratives that describe the struggles of newcomers to adapt to an alien culture while they are also trying to negotiate a meaningful relation to their native culture.
-We will be reading novels, autobiographies, sociology, and other texts that address the meaning of assimilation and consider the costs, benefits, and the very possibility of joining the cultural main-stream.
-Not offered 2010-11.
+We will be reading novels, autobiographies, sociology, and other texts that address the meaning of assimilation and consider the costs, benefits, and the very possibility of joining the cultural mainstream.
+Not offered 2009-10.

 En 148.
 Modern American Poetry.
 9 units (3-0-6); first term.
 A study of modern American poetry in its historical and literary context.
 Exploring some of the most innovative and difficult writing in the English language, this course confronts the startling range of poetic composition in the United States in the 20th century.
-Poets studied will include T. S. Eliot, Ezra Pound, Gertrude Stein, William Carlos Williams, Robert Frost, Wallace Stevens, Mina Loy, Marianne Moore, Langston Hughes, and Allen Ginsberg, among others.
-Not offered 2010-11.
+Poets studied will include T. S. Eliot, Ezra Pound, Gertrude Stein, William Carlos Williams, Robert Frost, Wallace Stevens, Mina Loy, Marianne Moore, Langston Hughes and Allen Ginsberg among others.
+Instructor: Baskin.

 En 150.
 Fundamentals of the Art of Poetry.
 9 units (3-0-6); first term.
 What is poetry?
 Why and how should one read it?
 What "weapons" does the good poem deploy in order to give pleasure?
 How does an inexperienced reader develop into an expert and a sensitive one?
 To illustrate the nature, functions, and resources of poetry, a wide-ranging selection of poems will be read and discussed.
-Not offered 2010-11.
+Instructor: Mandel.

 En/F 160 ab.
 Introduction to Classical Hollywood Film.
-9 units (3-0-6); second, third terms.
+9 units (3-0-6).
 This course introduces students to Hollywood films and filmmaking during the classical period, from the coming of sound through the '50s.
 It will cover basic techniques and vocabulary of film analysis, as we learn to think of films as texts with distinctive formal properties.
 Topics include the rise and collapse of the studio system, technical transformations (sound, color, deep focus), genre (the musical, the melodrama), cultural contexts (the Depression, World War II, the Cold War), audience responses, and the economic history of the film corporations.
 Terms may be taken independently.
-Part a covers the period 1927-1940.
-Part b covers 1941-1960.
-Instructor: Jurca.
+First quarter covers the period 1927-1940.
+Second quarter covers 1941-1960.
+Not offered 2009-10.